lavanet/docs/docs/provider/provider-tls.md

 # Provider TLS Setup Guide

 :::caution
-All providers on `lava-testnet-2` must use a domain name and TLS.
+All providers on `lava-testnet-2` must use a domain name and TLS (1.3).
 You must have a domain name to continue.
 If you have not already, please take a moment to purchase one!
 You can find cheap top-level domains [here](https://www.namecheap.com/) or [here](https://tld-list.com/).
 :::

 ## 📋 Prerequisites